marcelotduarte/cx_Freeze/doc/src/development/code_layout.rst

     code.
   * ``freezer.py`` - The core class for freezing scripts into executables.
   * ``module.py`` - Base class for Module and ConstantsModule.
-  * ``winmsvcr.py`` - DLL list of MSVC runtimes.
   * ``winversioninfo.py`` - Module for the VersionInfo base class.

 * ``doc/`` - The Sphinx documentation.
 * ``samples/`` - Examples of using cx_Freeze with a number of common modules.
-* ``source/`` (C files)

-  * ``bases/`` - The source of the base executables which are used to launch your Python applications.
-Different bases serve for different types of application on Windows (GUI, console application or service).
-The base executable calls the initscript, which in turn calls the user's code.
-  * ``util.c`` - Compiled functions for cx_Freeze itself.
-Compiles to
-    :file:`cx_Freeze.util`.
-Functions are used only on Windows.